5 Things Wives Should Know About Mistresses

 A mistress has already placed herself in a vulnerable position, so if she is in love with the man she is having the affair with, she will make excuses for him, and probably suffers from deep denial.
 It may take months or even years for a mistress to realize that a man is not going to leave his wife for her.
 If he was, he would have done it sooner than later.

-Hanging on to an affair in hopes that a man will leave his wife is something many mistresses do, and if there are years that pass by, she becomes more invested in the relationship, and also more comfortable within the lie.
+Hanging on to an affair in hopes that a man will leave his wife is something many mistresses do and if there are years that pass by, she becomes more invested in the relationship and also more comfortable within the lie.
 The affair becomes her normal.
-The secrecy becomes her normal, and in many cases, she will self-medicate or behave destructively to alleviate the guilt and shame.
+The secrecy becomes her normal.
+In many cases, she will self-medicate or behave destructively to alleviate the guilt and shame.